 Calicut enjoys remarkable connectivity by air, rail and road.
 The city is connected to all major cities in India and is highly accessible.

-The weather of the region is pleasant and traveler-friendly.
-With its historical monuments, long stretches of beaches, heavenly cuisines, buzzing streets, vibrant culture and good natured inhabitants Calicut offers travelers everything they expect and even more than that.
+The weather of the region is pleasant and traveller-friendly.
+With its historical monuments, long stretches of beaches, heavenly cuisines, buzzing streets, vibrant culture and good natured inhabitants, Calicut offers travellers everything they expect and even more than that.